 - 1 cup dark spiced rum

-- Preheat your oven to 325 F. Butter and flour a bundt cake pan, or butter a 9x13" sheet pan.
+- Preheat your oven to 325 F. Oil and flour a bundt cake pan, or butter a 9x13" sheet pan.

-- Place the flour, sugar, baking powder, salt, cut butter and vegetable oil into the bowl of a stand mixer fitted with a paddle attachment, or into a large mixing bowl to use a hand mixer.
+- Place the flour, sugar, baking powder, salt, and cut butter into the bowl of a stand mixer fitted with a paddle attachment, or into a large mixing bowl to use a hand mixer.

-- On low speed, combine the ingredients until they look like a gravel.
+- On low speed, combine the ingredients until they look like gravel.

 - Stir in the eggs, one at a time, scraping the sides of the bowl after each addition.